Frequently Asked Questions

 >How can I pay?

-We accept cash and all major credit cards at the time of launch.
-Online payments will be available soon.
+We accept all major credit cards when you book online.
+If you prefer to pay cash or credit at the time of launch, you must call us to book.
 If you pay with cash, please be sure to have exact change as change will not be provided.

 >How young is too young to paddle?